qiskit-community/qiskit-dynamics/paper.md

 # Acknowledgements

-We would like to thank Helena Zhang, Naoki Kanazawa, and Will Shanks for help reviewing PRs.
+We would like to thank Helena Zhang, Naoki Kanazawa, Will Shanks, and Arthur Strauss for helpful discussions, reviews, and bug fixes.

 # References